sdattri/MIDAS_Spec_V1/appendix-a.md

 The rate upload XML schema is available through the MIDAS API.
 The version from the API is the canonical one.
 However, we are also providing the XML schema document as part of this documentation.
 [XML Schema Document](support-docs/MIDAS-upload-XML-schema.xsd).

+**JSON uploads are experimental and may not function correctly in all instances.
+Please use XML to upload rates until JSON support is completed.**

 ## Rate Definitions